-- income from tutorial services provided for the Indigenous Tutorial Assistance Scheme of the Department of Education, Science and Training - income from translation and interpretation services for the Translating and Interpreting Service of the Department of Immigration and Citizenship - income as a performing artist in a promotional activity.
+- income from tutorial services provided for the Indigenous Tutorial Assistance Scheme of the Department of Education, Employment and Workplace Relations - income from translation and interpretation services for the Translating and Interpreting Service of the Department of Immigration and Citizenship - income as a performing artist in a promotional activity.

-NO Go to PSI - other on the next page.
+NO Go to PSI - other on page 9.

 Do not include income received as an employee of a labour hire business.
-These amounts will appear on your PAYG withholding payment summary - individual non-business and should be shown at item 1 on page 2 of your tax return.
+These amounts will appear on your PAYG payment summary - individual non-business and should be shown at item 1 on page 2 of your tax return.

-The amount you show at o is the total income you received from labour hire or other specified payments. including amounts of tax withheld.
+The amount you show at O is the total income you received from labour hire or other specified payments, including amounts of tax withheld.
 You will be able to calculate this amount from your completed payment summary schedule.

 Add up all the Gross payment amounts on your completed payment summary schedule that have an S in the corresponding TYPE box.
-Write the total at o item P1.
+Write the total at O item P1.
 Do not show cents.

-If you complete o item P1 you must also complete o item 13 on page 9 of your tax return (supplementary section).
+If you complete o item P1 you must also complete item 14 on page 9 of your tax return (supplementary section).